natej/panos-upgrade/README.md

 # PAN-OS Upgrade Manager

-Advanced CLI application for managing PAN-OS device upgrades through Panorama with daemon capabilities, concurrent processing, and comprehensive validation.
+Advanced CLI application for managing PAN-OS device upgrades with daemon capabilities, concurrent processing, and comprehensive validation.

 ## Overview

 This application provides a robust, production-ready solution for upgrading PAN-OS firewalls at scale.
-It manages ~230 devices through Panorama with features designed for reliability, observability, and administrative control.
+It manages ~230 devices with features designed for reliability, observability, and administrative control.

+**Key Architecture:** The application uses a two-tier connection model:
+- **Panorama** is used only for device discovery (`show devices connected`)
+- **Direct firewall connections** are used for all operations (upgrades, downloads, validation)

 ## Key Features